metno/pyaro/docs/how-to-add-new-reader.rst

 How to support lazy loading
 +++++++++++++++++++++++++++

-TimeSeriesReaders are by design lazy loading, i.e. data is loaded when the ``get_data`` method is called.
+TimeseriesReaders are by design lazy loading, i.e. data is loaded when the ``get_data`` method is called.